Radial Fast Entangling Gates Under Micromotion in Trapped-Ion Quantum Computers: Choice of trapping parameters

-To sensibly compare different micromotion amplitudes ($q_x$ values) in this study, we fix the secular common-motional frequency $\omega_{\rm{CM}}$ and keep it constant across all micromotion amplitudes.
-We also fix the relative splitting between the modes $\chi$, which sets $\omega_{\rm{BR}}$ via,
+In this Appendix, we outline how the trap parameters were determined to sensibly compare different micromotion amplitudes ($q_x$ values) in this study.
+We chose to vary the axial trapping strength to ensure that the system dynamics share the same secular limit across all $q_x$ values considered in this study.
+As we have reported gate times in units of the radial centre-of-mass frequency, $\omega_0\equiv \omega_{\rm CM}$, it is sufficient to fix the relative splitting between the modes $\chi=\omega_{\rm{SR}}/\omega_{\rm{CM}}-1$.

-That is, we consider different trapping configurations that have the same secular limit for different $q_x$ values in the range $|q_x|<1$.

-Our procedure is to tune the axial trapping parameter $a_x$ for each choice of $q_x$ to maintain fixed values of the characteristic exponents $\beta_{\rm CM}$ and $\beta_{\rm BR}$ via Eq.~\eqref{eq:SecularModeFreq}.
-Physically, this corresponds to adjusting the equilibrium between two ions, $d$, by tuning the axial trapping frequency.
-For each $q_x$ value, the $a_\alpha$ eigenvalues in are self-consistently chosen to generate these fixed $\beta_\alpha$ values.
-We found that the lowest-order approximation $\beta_\alpha = \sqrt{a_\alpha + q_x^2/2}$ was insufficient for this procedure; instead, the Mathieu characteristic exponents were found numerically through the \textsc{MathieuCharacteristicA} function in Mathematica.
-With the $a_\alpha$ and $\beta_\alpha$ values known for each micromotion amplitude ($q_x$), as well as the fact that the ion-mode couplings for two ions are given by:
+Our procedure is to choose the equilibrium between two ions, $d$, such that $\chi\approx-1.4\times 10^{-2}$ for each choice of $q_x$.
+We found that the lowest-order approximation $\beta_\alpha = \sqrt{a_\alpha + q_x^2/2}$ was insufficient for this procedure, particularly for $q_x\gtrsim 0.1$.
+Instead, the Mathieu characteristic exponents were found numerically through the \textsc{MathieuCharacteristicA} function in Mathematica.